howdou/edk2/README.md

 * Clang Static Analyzer (scan-build) for edk2, e.g. sepcial checkers for edk2 security,  checkers for Intel Firmware Engine automation

 There are 4 new tool chains are introduced in branch llvm:
-* CLANG38:      Clang3.8.0 build tool chain, and enable code size optimization flag (-Os) by default on both Ia32 and X64.
-X64 code is large code model.
-* CLANGLTO38:   Base on CLANG38 to enable LLVM Link Time Optimization (LTO) for more aggressive code size improvement.
-X64 code is small code model + PIE.
+* CLANG38:        Enable LLVM Link Time Optimization (LTO) and code size optimization flag (-Os) by default for aggressive code size improvement.
+CLANG38 X64 code is small code model + PIE.
 * CLANGSCAN38:    Base on CLANG38 to seamlessly integrate Clang scan-build analyzer infrastructure into edk2 build infrastructure.
 X64 code small code model + PIE.
+* CLANGNOLTO38:   Base on CLANG38 to enable LLVM Link Time Optimization (LTO) for more aggressive code size improvement.
+X64 code is large code model.
 * GCCLTO53:       Enabled GCC Link Time Optimization (LTO) and code size optimization (–Os) for more aggressive code size improvement.
 X64 code small + PIE

-Example steps to use the CLANGLTO38 tool chain to build Qemu platform:
+Example steps to use the CLANG38 tool chain to build Qemu platform:
   1. Download and extract the llvm 3.8.0 Pre-Built Binaries from  http://www.llvm.org/releases/ (e.g. http://www.llvm.org/releases/3.8.0/clang+llvm-3.8.0-x86_64-linux-gnu-ubuntu-16.04.tar.xz and extract it as ~/clang38).
-  2. Copy BaseTools/Bin/LLVMgold.so to above clang lib folder (e.g. ~/clang38/lib/LLVMgold.so, this step is needed only for CLANGLTO38)
+  2. Copy BaseTools/Bin/LLVMgold.so to above clang lib folder (e.g. ~/clang38/lib/LLVMgold.so, this step is needed only for CLANG38)
-  3. Install new version linker with plugin support (e.g. ld 2.26 in GNU Binutils 2.26 or Ubuntu16.04, this step is needed only for CLANGLTO38)
+  3. Install new version linker with plugin support (e.g. ld 2.26 in GNU Binutils 2.26 or Ubuntu16.04, this step is needed only for CLANG38)
   4.  $ cd edk2
   5.  $ git checkout llvm
   6.  $ export CLANG38_BIN=path/to/your/clang38/ (e.g. export CLANG38_BIN=~/clang38/bin/)
   7.  $ source edksetup.sh
   8.  $ make -C BaseTools/Source/C
-  9.  $ build -a X64 -t CLANGLTO38 -p OvmfPkg/OvmfPkgX64.dsc -n 5 -b DEBUG -DDEBUG_ON_SERIAL_PORT
+  9.  $ build -a X64 -t CLANG38 -p OvmfPkg/OvmfPkgX64.dsc -n 5 -b DEBUG -DDEBUG_ON_SERIAL_PORT
-  10. $ cd edk2/Build/OvmfX64/DEBUG_CLANGLTO38/FV
+  10. $ cd edk2/Build/OvmfX64/DEBUG_CLANG38/FV
   11. $ qemu-system-x86_64.exe  -bios OVMF.fd -serial file:serial.log -m 512 -hda fat:.

 If you want, you can build and install GNU Binutils 2.26 as below steps in Ubuntu